 If you find yourself tempted to look at your phone while you’re driving then you can find out more about the effects of distraction, and how to avoid getting distracted, in The Official DVSA Guide to Better Driving.
 It’s full of guidance that will help you to understand the ‘mental’ side of driving safely, like dealing with stress, anger or nerves when you’re behind the wheel.

-You can also find some interesting theories about inattentional blindness when using your phone in one of our older blog posts.
+You can also find some interesting theories about inattentional blindness when using your phone in one of our other blog posts.